humanmade/altis-privacy/docs/consent/Consent-API.md

 Cookies or any other form of local storage that can not be seen as statistics, statistics-anonymous, marketing or functional, and where the technical storage or access is necessary for the legitimate purpose of storing preferences.

 Additional consent categories can be defined within a site's code.

-## Is the Consent API part of WordPress?

-As of the current version of WordPress (5.5), the Consent API is not a core component.
-It is a proposed feature that can be used independently in projects while inclusion into core is being discussed.
-Altis Consent builds on top of the Consent API feature plugin to enable consent management for our own first-party cookies and local storage as well as allowing projects built with Altis to manage cookie consent within their own applications.